HouseTrip/housetrip.github.com/_posts/2014-09-12-writing-specs-without-rails.md

 author_url: http://teamcoding.com
 author_avatar: http://www.gravatar.com/avatar/5923e70879e9586f2bf1c301e3f80e22.png
 summary: |
-    The why and how of writing specs without requiring Rails for legacy apps in order to move towards a hexagaonal style architecture.
+    The why and how of writing specs without requiring Rails for legacy apps in order to move towards a hexagonal style architecture.
 ---

 In our MonoRail we have a _lot_ of specs, the majority of which `require 'spec_helper'`, which in turn requires Rails.
 This _is_ necessary for any specs which depend on the Rails framework like controller and acceptance tests.